lifenautjoe/storely/README.md

 # storely

-While the code works, the library is an ongoing discovery phase next to one of my projects and won't be published until the project has been finished and the library polished and battle tested in a real product.
+While the code works, the library is being developed in one of my projects.

+It will be formally published when the project goes live.

 Use at your own risk.